Node.js Buffer Operations: Views, Copies, and Memory Ownership

 Buffer.prototype.subarray(start, end) | Buffer.from(string) |

-new Uint8Array(arrayBuffer, byteOffset, length) and other TypedArray constructors over an ArrayBuffer | Buffer.from(array) |
+new Uint8Array(arrayBuffer, byteOffset, length) and other TypedArray constructors using an ArrayBuffer | Buffer.from(array) |

 Buffer.from(arrayBuffer, byteOffset, length) | Buffer.from(buffer) |